w3f/w3f-education/docs/Polkadot/Module2/governance.md

 thing as little as, say, nudging the block time down by 5%.
 However, without this rule the network would likely be unstable, as placing its control outside of the hands of stakeholders would create a misalignment that may lead to inaction or worse.
-However, by taking advantage of the fact that turnout is rarely 100%, we can e ect di erent outcomes depending on the circumstances, crafting a balance of power between active and passive stakeholders.
+However, by taking advantage of the fact that turnout is rarely 100%, we can effect different outcomes depending on the circumstances, crafting a balance of power between active and passive stakeholders.
 For example, simple voting systems typically introduce a notion of quorum, whereby a minimum amount of turnout must be reached before a change is passed.